 Fax: +49 69 710 34 444

-Dr. Buchert will not consider complaints concerning matters which are not of a criminal or similar serious nature.
+Dr. Buchert will not consider complaints concerning matters not of a criminal or similar severe nature.
 When in doubt, he will advise on how to proceed.

-All complaints will be treated in confidence.
+Dr. Buchert will manage all formalized complaints in confidence.
 Dr. Buchert is required by his statutory lawyers' confidentiality obligations not to disclose the identity of callers without the explicit consent to do otherwise.
 He also has the right to refuse to give evidence (including the identity of whistleblowers) if requested by a court of law.
-Complaints to the ombudsman will only be passed on to GLS Group once the consent of the complainant has been received.
+Complaints to the ombudsman will only be passed on to GLS Group once the complainant's consent is received.

-Of course, concerns in respect of the above matters can also be reported to an employee's line manager or other contact people within GLS Group.
+Of course, concerns regarding the above matters can also be reported to an employee's line manager or contact people within GLS Group.

 Code of Business Standards

-The trust that the GLS Group receives from customers, employees, business partners, and the public is a top priority.
+The GLS Group's trust from customers, employees, business partners, and the public is a top priority.

-To further strengthen this trust, the GLS Group has assigned itself a Code of Business Standards that establishes the fundamental values and standards of behavior of the company in binding form for all employees.
+To further strengthen this trust, the GLS Group has assigned itself a Code of Business Standards that establishes the company's fundamental values and standards of behavior in binding form for all employees.